Links

 }

-A Rocket.Chat app is essentially a TypeScript project that contains a main file with a class extending the main App class from the Apps Engine.
+• A Rocket.Chat app is a TypeScript project that contains a main file with a class extending the main App class from the Apps-Engine.
 The identity of this file can be found in the classFile property of your app.json file.
-The HelloWorld.ts TypeScript file should be located.
-Open the file HelloWorld.ts.
+For this example, locate and open the HelloWorldApp.ts TypeScript file.

 export class HelloWorldApp extends App {